Reeta Chakrabarti: Early life

-Reeta Chakrabarti was born on 12 December 1964 in Ealing, London to an Indian Bengali family and was raised in Hull and Birmingham.
-As a teenager she lived in Calcutta, India, attending the Calcutta International School and King Edward VI High School for Girls.
+Reeta Chakrabarti was born on 12 December 1964 in London to an Indian Bengali family and was raised in Hull and Birmingham.
+As a teenager she lived in Calcutta, attending the Calcutta International School and King Edward VI High School for Girls.

 Chakrabarti studied English and French at Exeter College, Oxford, from 1984 to 1988, including a year in France.
 Of her time at Oxford, Chakrabarti said, "I loved my time there.
 There weren't – then – many people from my background at university.
 But that didn't stop my experience from being overwhelmingly good."